terencelimjy/terencelimjy/README.md

 ---

 ## 🧑‍💻 About Me
 I am a first-year university student at Universiti Teknologi Malaysia with a strong interest in data engineering.
-I enjoy learning how data, systems, and applications work together to support real-world decision-making and organisational processes.
-I am currently building a solid foundation in system design, data fundamentals, and problem-solving through coursework and hands-on projects.
+I am developing a strong foundation in logical reasoning, problem-solving, and computational thinking through courses such as discrete structures and programming techniques.
+I am also learning how digital systems are designed and how data and system components work together in real-world environments.
+These early studies are helping me build key skills in programming, analysis, and systems understanding as I begin my journey in the field of data engineering.

 ---
 ## 🎓 Education